Losing an Erection During Sex: Reasons & Resolutions

 Use Erectile Dysfunction Medication

-Contrary to popular belief and advertising campaigns, ED medications like sildenafil aren’t just used by middle-aged and older men (not that there’s anything wrong with being one of either).
+Contrary to popular belief and advertising campaigns, ED medications like sildenafil aren’t just used by middle-aged and older men (not that there’s anything wrong with being one of either!).

-Data shows that about 40 percent of men experience some level of erectile dysfunction by the age of 40, with an increasing number of younger men using sildenafil and other drugs to deal with ED as it develops.
+Data show that about 40 percent of men experience some level of erectile dysfunction by the age of 40, with an increasing number of younger men using sildenafil and other drugs to deal with ED as it develops.

 Medication works.
-Currently, the FDA has approved four prescription medications for erectile dysfunction.
+Currently, the FDA has approved four prescription oral medications for erectile dysfunction.
 All of these medications belong to a class of drugs referred to as PDE5 inhibitors, which make getting and maintaining an erection easier by increasing blood flow to your penis

 They include: